 Giving Compass' Take:

-- Hyper-independence in nonprofit leadership can become toxic if it's also based in a scarcity mindset and organizations are focused on survival.
+- Hyper-independence in nonprofit leadership can become toxic if it's based on a scarcity mindset and organizations are focused on survival.

 - What is the best way for donors to support thriving nonprofit leadership?